Sulstice/cocktail-shaker/docs/source/guide/cocktail.rst

     >>> print (cocktail)
     [RDKit Mol Object (2D Representation), RDKit Mol Object (2D Representation), RDKit Mol Object (2D Representation)]

-    Alternatively, if you have just shook the compounds Cocktail Shaker is smart enough to grab the previously generated new compounds and apply the shake.
+    Alternatively, if you have just shook the compounds, cocktail-shaker is smart enough to grab the previously generated new compounds and apply the shake.

     >>> from cocktail_shaker import Cocktail